Sugar in the daily diet causes problems. I finally understand that.

 If could turn back the hands of time, I would definitely do my 20s and 30s different nutritionally – namely, I would eat far less sugar.

-I’ve come to believe that the human body is better able to maintain its health and youthfulness when PH is properly balanced and slightly alkaline (55% to 80%).
+I’ve come to believe that the human body is better able to maintain its health and youthfulness when the pH is properly balanced and slightly alkaline (55% to 80%).

 Vegetables help the body have more alkalinity, which is one reason I have found freshly green smoothies to be an invaluable part of my new wellness regimen.